litehtml/litebrowser/README.md

 ### Building

-You can build litebrowser with Vinsual Studio 2008 and newer. **Note**: this project contais some git submodules:
+You can build litebrowser with Visual Studio 2008 and newer. **Note**: this project contains some git submodules:

   * [freeimage](https://github.com/tordex/freeimage) - used to draw images
   * [cairo](https://github.com/tordex/cairo) - 2D graphics library